Nethereum/Nethereum.Docs/docs/accounts.md

 var web3 = new Nethereum.Web3.Web3(account);
 ```

-Transfer an amount to another address, using the transaction manager:
+Now, using our Web3 instance, we can transfer an amount to another address, using the transaction manager:

 ```csharp
 await web3.TransactionManager.SendTransactionAsync(account.Address, addressTo, new HexBigInteger(20));